HubRise/website/content/apps/uber-eats/en/receive-orders.md

 | `dropoff_approaching`, `dropoff_waiting` | `arriving`            |
 | `delivered`                              | `delivered`           |

-#### b.
-Updating the driver location
+#### Updating the Driver Location

-If both of the following conditions are true:

-1. The driver coordinates (`driver_latitude`, `driver_longitude`) in HubRise changed and are not empty.
-2. The HubRise delivery status is _not_ `delivered` (Uber Eats stops showing the map once the order is completed).

-then the Bridge forwards the new position to Uber Eats.
+When the driver coordinates (`driver_latitude`, `driver_longitude`) change in HubRise, the bridge forwards the new position to Uber Eats.

+If the order is marked as `delivered`, Uber Eats stops displaying the map and no longer accepts location updates.

 ## Service Types